skoppe/dconf-2024/slides.md

 Besides that it is safe, performant and composable, we have also seen that it integrates well.

-So if you have some existing async code, it is very amenable to wrap that.

-I believe that it because Senders/Receivers captures the essence of an asynchronous computation very well.
+So if you have some existing async code, we have always found it to be able to wrap that.
+I think that is because the Senders/Receivers model captures the essence of an asynchronous computation very well.

 But...